Stomach Cancer

 • Increasing consumption of fresh fruits and vegetables

-• Cabbages like broccoli, Chinese cabbage, cauliflower and kale contain substances which help break down carcinogens (substances that cause cancer) in the body
+• Vegetables like broccoli, Chinese cabbage, cauliflower and kale contain substances which help break down carcinogens (substances that cause cancer) in the body

 • Vegetables and fruits rich in beta-carotene like carrots, mangoes and papaya, help enhance immunity, which can directly reduce risks of stomach cancer